 The seafood sector plays an important role in the U.S. economy, generating approximately 1.5 million jobs and providing a nutritious source of protein to the American public.
-Trade in this sector is also vital, as the United States is the largest importer and fifth largest exporter of seafood.
-The United States currently imports more than 90 percent of the seafood it consumes, and about half of that seafood comes from aquaculture.
+Trade in this sector is also vital, as the United States is one of the largest importer and exporter of seafood in the world.
+The United States currently imports nearly 90 percent of the seafood it consumes, and about half of that seafood comes from aquaculture.

 Because the United States is a large seafood-consuming and fishing nation, NOAA must take an active role in shaping the conservation and management regimes of international fisheries.
 We work to meet U.S. consumer demand for imported seafood that is safe, legal, and sustainable.
 We also aim to level the playing field for U.S. fishermen who operate in some of the most sustainably managed and heavily regulated fisheries in the world.
 We address these challenges by engaging other nations internationally, both directly and through various fisheries and intergovernmental organizations.